 There are 5.25 trillion pieces of plastic waste estimated to be in our oceans.

 269,000 tons float, and 4 billion microfibers per km² dwell below the surface.

 70% of our debris sinks into the ocean’s ecosystem, 15% floats, and 15% lands on our beaches.

 Where Does All the Trash Go?

 Once the trash reaches the ocean, where does it all go?
 You may be at the beach and not see any trash around you and wonder how there can be over 5.25 trillion pieces and counting.
-One of the main places our trash travels to is The North Pacific Ocean Gyre, or as most people known it as, the infamous Great Pacific Garbage Patch.
+One of the main places our trash travels to is The North Pacific Ocean Gyre, or as most people know it, the infamous Great Pacific Garbage Patch.
 An ocean gyre is defined as a system of circular ocean currents formed by the Earth’s wind patterns and the forces created by the rotation of the planet.
 Despite its name, there is nothing great about this swirling mass of trash that is four times the size of Texas.
 This ocean gyre has become so filled with trash, that it is visible from space.

 The Great Pacific Patch has the strongest currents of all the five ocean gyres and is located between the Hawaiian Islands and California.
 Unfortunately, most of the trash from around the world travels here through currents and gets sucked into the swirling mass where it remains until it can decompose in time.
-And the most common found trash in this swirling vortex?
+And the most commonly found trash in this swirling vortex?
 You guessed it – plastic.

-World Ocean’s day 2018
+World Ocean’s Day 2022

 If we don’t act now, by the year 2050 there will be more plastic in the ocean than fish.

-Sources: WorldStrides/4Ocean/GrumpTurtle Design/World Ocean’s Day
+Sources: WorldStrides/4Ocean/World Ocean’s Day